CultureHQ/client/README.md

 ### Releasing

-First, bump the version in [package.json](package.json).
-Then, build the client with `yarn build`.
-This will generate a new `dist/main.js`.
-Finally, modify [CHANGELOG.md](CHANGELOG.md) to include the new release.
+Since we aren't yet publishing the package to `npm`, it has a bit of a custom release process:

+* Bump the version in [package.json](package.json)
+* Rebuild the client with `yarn build`
+* Modify [CHANGELOG.md](CHANGELOG.md) to include the new release
+* Check everything in, open a PR, and merge into master
+* Create a git tag for this release, as in `git tag v1.0.0 && git push --tags`